 If you have a trade-off between somebody who is more talented but a "bad seed" versus somebody who is very talented (but perhaps less so) who is a motivator---I’d hire the latter any day of the week."

 So how do you identify people who can handle ambiguity?
 (Hint: it's not on their resume).
 You will not get anywhere with the head-on approach: "Tell me about a time when you had to deal with ambiguity"---that's useless.
-Instead, I prefer a combination of three approaches:
+Instead, I recommend a combination of three approaches:

 During your interview sequence, ask a few deliberately ambiguous questions, and see if they clarify your question, or just blunder into their answer.
 Someone comfortable with ambiguity will be able to recognize it, and also be curious enough to clarify your question before answering it.